 The nature of the seminar is determined by the professor, who resides in the Washington area for the duration of the program.
 Past seminars have dealt with American politics, international politics, comparative politics, and political theory.
-The seminar is a "regular" Davidson College course; you receive a letter grade and full course credit.
+The seminar is a "regular" course; you receive a letter grade and full course credit.

 Under most circumstances, the seminar meets in the evenings in a classroom on the campus of George Washington University.
 Seminars sometimes meet on Capitol Hill (in a U.S. House or Senate hearing room) or in the offices of interest groups or trade associations.

 With the assistance of the Center for Career Development, you can apply and serve as an intern in Washington area offices.
 There is wide diversity in internship experiences.
 Previous Davidson students have served as interns in multiple House and Senate offices, The White House, Pulitzer Center, Chamber of Commerce, NBC's Meet the Press, embassies, public and private interest groups, political party organizations, think tanks, among many others.